What's Next: Class of 2025

 Professor Strong helped me navigate my time at Hamilton and was always there for me through uncertainty and frequent stress.
 Thanks to their support, I was able to travel to New Zealand to conduct research for many months and to complete a senior fellowship focused on sustainability and climate transitions — questions that matter deeply to me.
 I am so grateful for their guidance and encouragement.

 What’s next for me: I’m excited to drive out to Montana the day after graduation to start a position at the Glacier Institute at Glacier National Park.
-I’ll be working as a Backcountry Youth Educator, partnering with the National Park Service to design and run backcountry education programs for youth.
-I’m incredibly excited for this opportunity — to get back into the mountains, explore new places, and share my love of the outdoors.
+I’ll be working as a backcountry youth educator, partnering with the National Park Service to design and run backcountry education programs for youth.
+I’m incredibly excited about this opportunity — to get back into the mountains, explore new places, and share my love of the outdoors.
 Ultimately, I hope to pursue a career in environmental policy, but first, I want to spend a few years exploring and living in beautiful places, working to protect and advocate for the natural spaces I love and the people whose lives are so closely connected to them.